Grise Fiord: Economy, development, and sustainability

-The local co-operative is the main place to purchase supplies.
-There are local guide and outfitting operations, which are an important source of income for many families.
-Carving, traditional clothing and other Inuit crafts are also important sources of income.
+The local cooperative is the main place to purchase supplies.
+There are local guide and outfitting operations, which are an important source of income for many families, as are carving, traditional clothing and other Inuit crafts.
 Due to the extreme location, the economy is subsistence-based.
 Because of the potential for avalanches and falling rocks from mountains, there is no room for expansion.

 Communications

 In 1970, Bell Canada established what was then the world's most northerly telephone exchange (operated since 1992 by Northwestel).
 It is in the 867 area code (formerly 819 before October 1997) with its only exchange code of 980.

-The community has been served by the Qiniq network since 2005.
-Qiniq is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
-The Qiniq network is designed and operated by SSI Micro.
-In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.
+Since 2005, the community has been served by the Qiniq network, a fixed wireless service to homes and businesses that connects to the outside world via a satellite backbone.
+In 2017 the network, designed and operated by SSI Micro, was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.
 In 2019, Bell Mobility became available to Grise Fiord.

 Crime and safety

-A Simon Fraser University study of Royal Canadian Mounted Police (RCMP) activity in the Baffin Region states that Grise Fiord had the lowest rate of criminal offences of all communities examined in 1992, and cites a 1994 Statistics Canada survey that gives the highest perception of personal safety.
+A Simon Fraser University study of Royal Canadian Mounted Police (RCMP) activity in the Baffin Region states that Grise Fiord had the lowest rate of criminal offences of all communities examined in 1992, and cites a 1994 Statistics Canada survey indicating that the hamlet has the highest perception of personal safety.